C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 I highly recommend that you configure your Home Assistant instance to use Google Home / Amazon Alexa for TTS & that you have the Mobile Phone Companion App, working over the internet for remote phone notifications.

+Here's what the notifications look like on my phone:
 ![HA Notification](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/blob/master/HA/HA%20App%20notifications.png)

+And here's a video of the TTS notifications working through my Google Assistant speakers:
 [![Video of my Google Home announcing an event](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/blob/master/HA/ha-fireangel-googlehome.png)](https://youtu.be/Ph-9fv3ursU)